labsyspharm/vae-paper/README.md

 [MORPHÆUS source code](https://github.com/labsyspharm/vae) is freely available for academic re-use under the MIT license on GitHub.

-To run a demonstration of the MORPHÆUS analysis pipeline, be sure that the input data files have first been downloaded as described above, then change directories to the `demo` directory in the cloned vae-paper GitHub repository and run the following command:
+To run a demonstration of the MORPHÆUS pipeline, be sure that `input` data files have first been downloaded as described above, then change directories to the `demo` directory in the cloned repository and run the following command:
 ```bash
 vae config.yml
 ```
-This will execute the pipeline on 13x13um image patches from the CyCIF-1A image presented in the paper, demonstrating all major modules ranging from single-cell CSV sampling and image patch generation, to VAE model training, plot visualization, and concept saliency analysis.
-Depending on image sizes, the cutting and storage of image patches in the `RUN_CELLCUTTER` module can be memory intensive; a minimum of 32GB RAM is required to run the demo without having to modify the `cache_size_cellcutter` and `cells_per_chunk` parameters in `config.yml`.
-All analysis output will be saved in `demo/VAE13/`
+This will execute the pipeline on 13x13um image patches from the CyCIF-1A image presented in the paper, demonstrating all major modules ranging from single-cell sampling and image patch cropping, to VAE model training, plot visualization, and concept saliency analysis.
+Depending on the size of images, the cutting and storage of image patches generated in the `RUN_CELLCUTTER` module can be memory limiting; a minimum of 32GB RAM is required to run this demo without having to alter the `cache_size_cellcutter` and `cells_per_chunk` parameters in the MORPHÆUS configuration file (`config.yml`).
+Output is saved to `demo/VAE13/`

-For convenience, pre-trained encoder and decoder networks are provided so that the pipeline will skip the VAE training module.
-For those interested in training a model from scratch, simply add a `#` to the beginning of the `encoder.hdf5` and `decoder.hdf5` filenames in `demo/VAE13/6_train_vae/` prior to running the pipeline.
-Do the same for the TRAIN_VAE.txt checkpoint file in `demo/VAE13/checkpoints/`.
-When training the model locally on CPUs, epochs are estimated to complete in approximately 5 minutes each; training may be significantly faster using GPU resources.
+For convenience, lightly pre-trained encoder and decoder networks are provided such that the pipeline skips the VAE training module.
+For those interested in training a model from scratch, simply add a `#` to the beginning of the `encoder.hdf5` and `decoder.hdf5` filenames in `demo/VAE13/6_train_vae/` before running the pipeline; do the same for the TRAIN_VAE.txt checkpoint file in `demo/VAE13/checkpoints/`.
+When training on CPUs using relatively modern machines, epochs are estimated to complete in about 5 minutes each; training may be accelerated greatly using GPU resources.

 ---